What measures has Aruba taken to avoid, prevent or minimize the influx or spread of the coronavirus into its population?

 - Concurrently with the announcement of the reopening of Aruba’s borders, the Aruba Airport Authority published on its website (which will be continuously updated with) all information about those airlines from various countries that have already scheduled their flights to Aruba 3.

 - On May 19, 2020, the Aruba Tourism Authority introduced a stringent cleaning and hygiene certification program that will be mandatory for all tourism-related businesses and service providers across the island.
 This certification is paired with a multi-color seal (= pre-inspection certification) or a gold-color seal (= post-inspection certification) that must be prominently and visibly displayed by/at the as such certified business or service provider 4.UPDATE November 23, 2020: After the re-opening of Aruba’s borders for international travel on July 1, 2020, during the first two weeks of August 2020 Aruba has experienced a locally contained outbreak of the virus.
 Contact tracing quickly determined that the outbreak originated at a local bar/nightclub that simply did not adhere to any of the known and mandatory guidelines of social instancing and mask wearing in enclosed areas.
 Meanwhile, by applying strict and effective measures, Aruba has reduced the level of infections back to very low numbers, thus meriting that on Thursday, November 19, 2020 the island is once again internationally categorized as ‘code yellow’; this is the ‘safest’ category in international coding regarding countries with Covid-19 infections, second only to those countries with reported zero local transmission.

-– To date, Aruba received more than 30,000 travelers since July 1, 2020, the majority of which got themselves tested in their place of origin to officially prove their negative infection status within the strict 72 hours before traveling.
+– To indicated date, Aruba received more than 120,000 travelers since July 1, 2020, the majority of which got themselves tested in their place of origin to officially prove their negative infection status within the strict 72-hour window before traveling.